-- Create the advertisement and attach it to the ATE for review. - Include a diversity statement to attract a diverse pool. - Indicate the list of publications that will carry the advertisement and indicate deadlines.
+- Create the advertisement and attach it to the ATE for review. - Include a diversity statement to attract a diversepool. - Indicate the list of publications that will carry the advertisement and indicate deadlines.
 Check with the Assistant Director for EEO and Workforce Diversity to ascertain that the advertisement appears in the appropriate venues to attract a diverse pool of candidates. - The advertisement will be reviewed by the Assistant Director for EEO and Workforce Diversity to ascertain that it is in compliance with federal regulations. - The Assistant Director for EEO and Workforce Diversity will add the inclusive hiring language to the ad. - Please remember that, due to cost, the College prefers online to print advertisement.
-Consult the DOF/VPAA or the ADOF for Personnel, Development, and Diversity should you have questions.
+Consult the DOF/VPAA or the ADOF should you have questions.